CCurl/Projects/s3/README.md

            - %<x> outputs <x> (eg - %% outputs %)
 `XXX`  (--)       Calls system("XXX").
 xY     (a--)      Calls system(a).
-|XXX|  (a--a b)   Copies XXX to address a, b is the next address after the NULL terminator.
+|XXX|  (a--b)     Copies XXX to address a, b is the next address after the NULL terminator.
-z      (a--)      ZTYPE: Output the NULL terminated string starting at address a (see "). t      (a--)      TYPE: Output the NULL terminated string starting at address a (QUICK). xK?    (--f)      f: 1 if a character is waiting in the input buffer, else 0. xK@    (--c)      c: next character from the input buffer.
+z      (a--)      ZTYPE: Output the NULL terminated string starting at address a (see "). t      (a--)      TYPE: Output the NULL terminated string starting at address a (no formatting). xK?    (--f)      TODO: f: 1 if a character is waiting in the input buffer, else 0. xK@    (--c)      TODO: c: next character from the input buffer.
 If no character, wait.

 *** CONDITIONS/LOOPS/FLOW CONTROL ***